-I was able to book a Greyhound bus ticket from Atlanta to Charlotte for $45 round trip.
+I was able to book a Greyhound bus ticket from Atlanta to Charlotte for a $45 round trip.
 That’s a hell of a deal.
 I purchased my bus tickets online.
 The bus fare was cheaper than getting a rental car or using Amtrak.
 Before booking with Greyhound, I checked the price on the Megabus website.
 The ticket was about $20 more on there.
 I also checked different bus routes and times.
 It also didn’t hurt that I booked my ticket a month before my trip either.
-The earlier that you buy your bus ticket, the cheaper that it will be.
+The earlier you buy your bus ticket, the cheaper that it will be.

 The seats were much bigger on the Greyhound bus than I remembered.
-I used to ride the bus back and forth between Savannah and Atlanta when I was in college all the time.
+I always rode the bus back and forth between Savannah and Atlanta when I was in college.
 The seats were not as nice back then as they are now.
 They were smaller and rougher.
-The seats on the two buses that I rode felt good and were much more spacious than they used to be.
+The seats on the two buses I rode felt good and were much more spacious than they used to be.
 They had a good amount of legroom.
-Passengers will enjoy having the bigger seats on the bus.
+Passengers will enjoy having bigger seats on the bus.

-Greyhound now offers free Wi-Fi on their buses, to me that was a big deal.
+Greyhound now offers free Wi-Fi on their buses.
+To me, that was a big deal.
 Let me say that again.
 Greyhound now has free Wi-Fi.
 You don’t have to pay for it like you do when you are flying.
-I was able to work on blog posts and check e-mails when I was going to and from Charlotte.
+I could work on blog posts and check e-mails when going to and from Charlotte.
 That was clutch for me.
 Overall, the Wi-Fi worked pretty well.
 It was faster when we were near bigger cities, but the good thing is that it worked.
 It’s good to see that Greyhound is keeping up with the times.

 Both of the buses that I rode on were surprisingly very clean.
 In the past, I’ve seen gum and stains on the floors and the windows.
 I didn’t see any of that this time.
 The seat, the aisles, and the windows were clean.
 Greyhound has stepped their game up, and that’s a good thing.